dev-scripts/prakashbhandari.com.np/content/posts/create-q-a-with-OpenAI-ChatGPT-in-nodejs-and-react.md

    - code-cushman-001
 3. ***Content filter*** : A fine-tuned model that can detect whether text may be sensitive or unsafe

-I went through the API documentation, and it's super easy to understand and integrated.
+API documentation super easy to understand.
 They have their own official `Node.js library` and `Python bindings` for integration.
+Also, community has contributed for other programming libraries.

 As a part of this article, I will create a small backend app in NodeJS using OpenAI official `Node.js library` and integrate with frontend web app.
 React will be used to develop frontend app.